NOKOMATLWA/CMPG323-Project4-32681879/README.md

 - Create a reference list document that contains all sites visited and used to complete the project

 ## Usage
-- When using the web qpp,you have to kickstarting the operation by clicking the "Login" so that the robot can take over with the process.
+- When using the web app,you have to kickstarting the operation by clicking the "Login" so that the robot can take over with the process.